Is an RV the Perfect Retirement Lifestyle for You?

 Endless Retirement Lifestyle Choices

-The manufacture and sales of recreational vehicles are skyrocketing.
-New RV designs are popping up to accommodate the buyers that plan to retire to their home on wheels.
+Manufacturing and sales of recreational vehicles are skyrocketing.
+New RV designs are popping up to accommodate the buyers who plan to retire to their home on wheels.
 The term “full-time” in the RV world means committing to years traveling without a care in the world.
-No snow to shovel, no grass to mow, no house to maintain... aah, that is living the dream.
+No snow to shovel, no grass to mow, no house to maintain.
+That is living the dream!

 Beware the Costs

-For some retirees, this is the perfect way to see the country but for those who are cost conscious, it may be hard to justify the costs versus vacationing.
-Withe RVs often ranging from $60k to $600k it won't be easy to compare that to a home that's paid off or near being paid off and find financial benefit.
-RVs also depreciate rapidly, and add to your costs for gas, upkeep, food, and the many other costs of being on the road, the costs of more traditional vacationing will likely be a better value for your money.
+For some retirees, this is the perfect way to see the country, but for those who are cost-conscious, it may be hard to justify the costs versus vacationing.
+With RVs ranging in price from $60K to $600K, it's hard to compare them to a home that's paid off or near being paid off and find financial benefit.
+RVs also depreciate rapidly; when you add in costs for gas, insurance, upkeep, food, and the many other expenses of being on the road, traditional vacationing will likely seem to be a better value for your money.

 But retirement isn't all about dollars and cents.
-If it's your dream to travel the country during retirement, and RV might be the perfect way to have the adventure of a lifetime.
+If it's your dream to travel the country during retirement, an RV might be the perfect way to have the adventure of a lifetime.

-This article comes to us courtesy of Margo Armstrong who spent most of her professional life writing documentation for high-tech corporations.
-Now semi-retired, she continues to travel the USA in her motorhome (19 years full-time, the last 5 years solo) exploring, writing ebooks, and sometimes work camping for a season to get the true flavor of a locale.
+This article comes to us courtesy of Margo Armstrong, who spent most of her professional life writing documentation for high-tech corporations.
+Now semi-retired, she continues to travel the U.S. in her motorhome (19 years full-time, the last 5 years solo) exploring, writing ebooks, and sometimes work-camping for a season to get the true flavor of a locale.
 Margo’s blog, MovingOnWithMargo.com, follows all things related to the RV lifestyle.
-Her website, RVLifestyleExperts.com, contains hundred of topics important to those interested in living the dream.
+Her website, RVLifestyleExperts.com, contains hundreds of topics important to those interested in living the dream.